top of page

 Jun 194 min read

-Unlocking the power of data protection: A Harrogate Highlight
+Unlocking the power of data protection: a Harrogate highlight

 We were delighted to lead a lively and insightful session that blended legal clarity with strategic foresight.
 And from the buzz in the room to the quality of the conversations, one thing was clear - when you strip away the jargon, data protection becomes not just a compliance obligation, but a serious enabler of trust, growth, and competitive edge.